What Dog Breeds are Restricted From Flying Cargo?

 Because of their condensed facial structure, brachycephalic breeds have respiratory difficulties.
 Snub-nosed breeds tend to have a narrow trachea, larger-than-average soft palate and smaller nostrils.

 Struggling to breathe can lead to two issues: First, and most obvious, they won’t get enough oxygen during the flight.
 These dogs already have a small windpipe, and when they get stressed and start to breathe hard they can actually collapse.
 The American Veterinary Medical Association has a great metaphor for this phenomenon.
 Imagine the windpipe as a straw — if you suck on it gently you’ll have no problems, but if you suck hard through the straw it tightens up and won’t allow any liquid (or in the dog’s case, air) through.
-This problem is made even worse when the dog is overweight or obese.

 The other secondary issue is that the dog won’t be able to properly cool itself and is at risk for overheating during the flight.
 Flying in the cargo area is a stressful situation for any dog, but when it’s having a hard time breathing it’s even more upsetting.